SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

    in the same way that you need to deal with them having reference semantics.

+   Because classes are reference types, a mutation to one of the properties of a class instance isn't considered a mutation to the class instance as a whole.
+   That rule ensures that value semantics are preserved for value types, but it doesn't apply to classes, which are reference types.
+   It's not unusual to have faraway code change parts of a class.

    Likewise, for structures,
    the language model for mutation is that when you assign a new value to a property of a struct,